formkit/docs-content/_install/tailwind-install-instructions.md

 ### Using the Web UI

-The easiest way to get started with FormKit Themes (for Tailwind) is to head directly to [https://themes.formkit.com](https://themes.formkit.com), customize a chosen theme to your liking, and then choose `Download theme` to be given specific commands to run in the root of your project.
+The easiest way to get started with FormKit Themes (for Tailwind) is to head to [themes.formkit.com](https://themes.formkit.com), customize a theme to your liking, and then choose `Download theme`:

 ::ArticleCard
 ---